-AMIBIOS provides a Setup utility in ROM that is accessed by pressing at the appropriate time during system boot.
-Setup configures data in CMOS RAM.
+AMIBIOS provides a Setup utility in ROM that is accessed by depressing at the appropriate time during system boot.
+This Setup utility configures the data in CMOS RAM.

 POST Memory Test

 Normally, the only visible POST routine is the memory test.
 The screen that appears when the system is powered on is shown on the next page.